Congress of Campeche

 The Congress of the State of Campeche (Congreso del Estado de Campeche, u Noj Mola’ayil u Péetlu’umil Kaampech) is the legislature of Campeche, a state of Mexico.
 The Congress is unicameral.
 The legislature was established on 2 March 1861.

 Electoral system

 There are 35 seats, 21 deputies are elected with first-past-the-post in single-member districts and 14 are elected through proportional representation.
 The chamber is renewed every three years.

 Authority

 The authority of the Congress is stated in Chapter XI, Article 29 of the Political Constitution of the State of Campeche.

+Historical composition

+This chart shows the historical composition of the Congress of Campeche from the LV Legislature to the present.
+It reflects the party affiliations of deputies at the time of their election and does not account for subsequent party switching.